AresMUSH/aresmush/plugins/website/help/en/web_profile.md

 ## Adding Images to Your Gallery

 Your character profile includes an image gallery.
-All images must first be uploaded to the [File Repository](/files).
-Once they're there, just add the filenames, one per line, to the gallery list.
+Upload the files to a folder matching your character's name and then select them from the list.

 ## Applying Tags